NEI-LSR/Section-on-Perception-Cognition-and-Action/_pages/openings.md

 permalink: /vacancies
 ---

-We are always looking for new group members with passion, talent, and grit!
+We are always looking for new group members with X, Y and Z.